The physiological system of dynamic processes in the tissue of interest is decomposed into a number of compartments, which interact with each other.

 With two tissue compartments (2TCM), we need to have two differential equations to calculate the concentration curves in both of them:

-For example, the kinetic model for measurement of glucose transport and phosphorylation rate using FDG is based on a three-compartment model.
+For example, the kinetic model for measurement of glucose transport and phosphorylation rate in the brain using FDG is based on a three-compartment model.
 If tracer uptake is irreversible, we can set k4=0, which simplifies the differential equations.

 Three-tissue compartmental model, where two tissue compartments are in parallel: